cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ## Data Governance Policy:
 1. Azure Zone-redundant storage (ZRS) is adopted.
-2. All Azure data are stored in East US.
+2. All Azure data are stored in the East US.
 3. For storage account data protection, we enable both "soft delete for blobs" and "soft delete for containers" for 90 days.
-4. "AllowBlobPublicAccess" property is enabled for our open dataset only, so that public users can request data in storage account from public without having Azure RBAC role assigned by us in advance.
+4. The "AllowBlobPublicAccess" property is enabled for our open dataset only so that public users can request data in a storage account from public without having the Azure RBAC role assigned by us in advance.
-5. Only SSH File Transfer Protocol (SFTP) can be used for public access storage account.
+5. Only SSH File Transfer Protocol (SFTP) can be used for public access storage accounts.
-6. Only a maximum 1000 local users for the storage account.
+6. Only a maximum of 1000 local users for the storage account.
 Only the top 1000 active local users will not be removed.
 This checking is done every 3 months.
 7. Public users have "Container (anonymous read access for containers and blobs)" access level.

-## Quickstarts: How to access the data?
+## Databricks Delta Lake Data Structure

+###### S&P500 component stocks & SPX Index

 Price Delta tables `<TICKER>_<TIMESTAMP>_delta` have the following columns:
 - `<TICKER>_dateTime` `<TICKER>_adjOpen` `<TICKER>_adjHigh` `<TICKER>_adjLow` `<TICKER>_adjClose` `<TICKER>_adjVolume`